-But, with so many ways to promote your business on Facebook, it can be hard to know where to start.
-The key is using Facebook’s tools effectively to broaden your reach (the amount of people who see your content), engage with potential customers, drive enquiries and get more business.
+With so many ways to promote your business on Facebook, it can be hard to know where to start.
+The key is using Facebook’s tools effectively to broaden your reach (the amount of people who see your business), engage with potential customers, drive enquiries and get more business.

-Here’s how to get started – to setup a Facebook Business page and make it work for your trade business.
+Here’s how to set up a Facebook Business page and make it work for your trade business.

-- Open your Facebook profile (from your desktop).
+- Open your personal Facebook profile (from your desktop).